chadalen/personal-website/src/data/blog/2019/11/24/typescript-module-augmentation-in-angular.md

 }

 ```
-What this does is we are importing the module `http`.
+What this does is we are importing the module "http".
 We do this so our application is aware of the files in that module.
-The second part we re-declare the `http` module.
+The second part we re-declare the "http" module.
 We do this so we can patch it.
-We are defining an interface with the same name as the Angular `HttpParams` but we are adding a method `setNonNull` to it.
-We use `http/http` instead of a single `http` here because this is where the `HttpParams` class is declared on the Angular side.
+We are defining an interface with the same name as the Angular HttpParams but we are adding method #setNonNull to it.
+We use "http/http" instead of a single "http" here because this is where the "HttpParams" class is declared on the Angular side.

-So after we re-declared the module we need to provide implementation for `setNonNull` or else it's not going to work.
+So after we re-declared the module we need to provide implementation for #setNonNull or else it's not going to work.
 To implement this function what we need to do is create another file.
 Call this `http-params.extension.ts`.
 This file will be placed next to file we just created above.

 In this file we add the following code.
 ```typescript